nlpsandbox/notebooks/README.md

 project.
 This repository uses "non-moving" GitHub tags, that is, a tag will always point to the same git commit once it has been created.

-### GitHub Pages
+### Docker image and GitHub Pages

-The artifact published by this repository are HTML notebooks published to GitHub Pages and the Docker image [docker.synapse.org/syn22277123/i2b2-phi-dataset].
+The artifact published by this repository are the Docker image [nlpsandbox/notebooks] and HTML notebooks published to GitHub Pages.

 The table below describes the GH Pages tags available.